rec/hardback/README.rst

 ``sequence`` is an 8-byte signed integer - a number that can be positive, negative or zero, and that fits into 8 bytes (or equivalently 16 hex digits).

-Within a block, ``sequence`` is is represented in big-endian (or intuitive or network order) https://en.wikipedia.org/wiki/Endianness - which means the *most* significant digits occur first.
-(Intel processors are little-ended, where the *least* significant digits come first, so we have to be careful to avoid this mistake in coding...)

 If the sequence is zero or negative, then it is a metadata block.

 The block with sequence zero always contains a JSON description of the